Inventory Management using Operations as Code

-- Select the first instance and then choose Actions, Instance Settings, and Attach/Replace IAM Role.
+- Select the first instance and then choose Actions, Security, and Modify IAM Role.

-- Under Attach/Replace IAM Role, select ManagedInstancesRole from the drop down list and choose Apply.
+- Under Modify IAM Role, select ManagedInstancesRole from the drop down list and choose Save.

 - Repeat this process, assigning ManagedInstancesRole to each of the 3 remaining instances.

-- Return to the Systems Manager console and choose Managed Instances from the navigation bar.
-Periodically choose Managed Instances until your instances begin to appear in the list.
+- Return to the Systems Manager console and choose Fleet Manager from the navigation bar in the Node Management menu.
+Periodically choose Fleet Manager until your instances begin to appear in the list.
 Over the next couple of minutes your instances will populate into the list as managed instances.

 4.2 Create a Second CloudFormation Stack